 Councils can waive rates and charges or interest where a person suffers financial hardship.
-The City of Port Phillip waives one-off rates in circumstances of extreme financial hardship upon application.
-General ratepayers are encouraged to enter into a payment or deferral arrangement.
+The City of Port Phillip waives one-off rates in circumstances of extreme financial hardship upon application for residential properties.
+Alternatively, all ratepayers are encouraged to enter into a payment or deferral arrangement if appropriate.
 The City of Port Phillip applies a policy where 50% of the interest can be waived where a pensioner defers payment of rates.